cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 ```sh
 docker run --name combine -it gitlab-registry.cern.ch/cms-cloud/combine-standalone:<tag>
 ```
 where you must replace `<tag>` with a particular version of the tool.
-At the moment the available container versions are `v9.2.1` and `v9.2.1-slim`, both build with Combine tag `v9.2.1`, and the `v9.2.1-slim` correspond to a slim version.
-If no tag is specified the latest version of the container will be loaded, which is `v9.2.1-slim` at the moment.
-The containers for `v10.X.X` versions are being developed and are not yet availble for the users.
+Containers are available from `v9.2.1` and `v10.0.1` onwards.
+If no tag is specified the latest version of the container will be loaded, which is `v10.3.3` at the moment.

 You will now have the compiled <span style="font-variant:small-caps;">Combine</span> binary available as well as the complete package of tool.
 The container can be re-started using `docker start -i combine`.